pavithpr89/holbertonschool-shell/basics/README.md

 task 9 : remove my_first_directory
-task 10 : change to previous working directory task 11 : lists all files (including hidden) in current , parent and /boot directories
+task 10 : change to previous working directory task 11 : lists all files (including hidden) in current , parent and /boot directories task 12 : print the type of the file named iamafile